semantic-flow/sflo/documentation/dev.general-guidance.md

 - prefer JSON-LD for all RDF instance data and ontologies, as Turtle doesn't support slash-terminated CURIEs, and we use a trailing slash to delineate between files and resource names.
 - terminate non-file IRIs with a slash (solves the httprange-14 problem)
-- avoid use of blank nodes
+- avoid use of blank knops
 - prefer relative/local URIs for transposability/composability
 - be mindful of RDF terminology and concepts
   - extends DCAT for dataset catalogs